-F0-5 to 9 cover some of the needs, e.g. documentation of data.
-J7 adds requirements for the supplier's assistance and the tools needed by the customer.
+J7 specifies the supplier's assistance, and the tools and documentation needed by the customer.

-It is important to have these agreements in place while the parties are on good terms.
+It is important to have these agreements in place when the contract is signed and the parties are on good terms.

 J6.
 Testing the system